 Children who have an Education Health and Care Plan would be admitted to the academy named in the plan over and above the published oversubscription criteria.

-The oversubscription criteria for the Trust's academies will be published in the parents' guides as follows:
+The oversubscription criteria for the Trust's academies will be published in the parents' guides as shown below and will be applied in the order listed in each section.

 7.2.1.
-Broomfields Junior School oversubscription criteria
+Primary academies oversubscription criteria